Attending the RISE Risk Adjustment Forum in Louisville, KY this November? Discover how to connect with us at the event.

 3. Give your data opinions

 One of Pixar’s 22 rules of storytelling is to give your characters opinions.
 Passive or malleable might seem likeable to you as the writer, but it’s poison to the audience.
-When it comes to decision-making, a similar phenomenon is demonstrated by the ‘ambiguity effect’, which shows the human brain dislikes uncertainty and tends to avoid options they consider to be ambiguous or unclear.
+When it comes to data-driven decision making, a similar phenomenon is demonstrated by the ‘ambiguity effect’, which shows the human brain dislikes uncertainty and tends to avoid options they consider to be ambiguous or unclear.

 A robust strategy is rooted firmly in data, and often uses multiple sources and points of data.
 To ensure that the key takeaway is not lost in the sea of data, being explicit in communicating what the audience needs to remember goes a long way.
 A 2019 behavioral intervention study of physicians confirmed that when physicians were presented with accurate, actionable data on their performance, measured outcomes improved 2.5 times more than when physicians were given only general best practices.